oracle/node-oracledb/doc/api.md

 used when no bind parameters are required or when all bind parameters are OUT binds.

+When `executeMany()` is used for PL/SQL code that returns OUT binds it will have the same performance characteristics as repeated calls to `execute()`.

 See [Batch Statement Execution and Bulk Loading](#batchexecution) for more information.